 Stage 4: Formal Operational Stage (12+ Years)

-According to Piaget, once we cross our twelfth year milestone and become teenagers, we become formally operational.
+According to Piaget, once we cross our twelfth-year milestone and become teenagers, we become formally operational.

 We now have the ability to think more rationally about abstract concepts and hypothetical events.
-Our advanced cognitive abilities allow us to understand abstract concepts such as success and failure, love and hate.
+Our advanced cognitive abilities allow us to understand abstract concepts such as success and failure, and love and hate.

 We form a deeper understanding of our own identity and our morality.